rdfostrich/article-jws2018-ostrich/content/evaluation.md

 </figcaption>
 </figure>

-In [Hypothesis 3](#hypothesis-qualitative-cb), we stated that OSTRICH requires *more* storage space than CB-based approaches, but query evaluation is *faster* or *equal*.
+In [Hypothesis 4](#hypothesis-qualitative-cb-storage), we stated that OSTRICH requires *more* storage space than CB-based approaches, and in [Hypothesis 5](#hypothesis-qualitative-cb-querying) that query evaluation is *faster* or *equal*.
-In all cases OSTRICH requires more storage space than HDT-CB.
+In all cases OSTRICH requires more storage space than HDT-CB, which is why we *accept* Hypothesis 4.
 For the query evaluation, we again compare the means in [](#hypo-test-3) using the same test.
-In BEAR-A, VQ queries in OSTRICH are not faster for BEAR-A, and VM queries in OSTRICH are not faster for BEAR-B-daily, which is why we *reject* Hypothesis 3.
+In BEAR-A, VQ queries in OSTRICH are not faster for BEAR-A, and VM queries in OSTRICH are not faster for BEAR-B-daily, which is why we *reject* Hypothesis 5.
 However, only one in three query atoms are not fulfilled, and OSTRICH is faster than HDT-CB for BEAR-B-hourly.
 In general, OSTRICH requires more storage space than CB-based approaches, and query evaluation is faster unless the number of versions is low.